genie-tooling/genie-studio/README.md

 ## 📋 Guidelines

 - Follows [PEP8](https://peps.python.org/pep-0008/) with `black` & `ruff`
-- Use `Signal/Slot` correctly with type annotations
+- Use `pyqtSignal/pyqtSlot` correctly with type annotations
-- Never modify the GUI from non-main threads — use signals
+- Never modify the GUI from non-main threads — use pyqtSignals
 - See `DEVELOPER_GUIDELINES.md` for more details.

 ## 📄 License